AlibabaCloudDocs/ots/intl.en-US/Quick Start/Create and use search indexes.md

     1. Set Index Type to **Search Index**.

-    2. The system automatically generates an index name.
+    2. The system generates an index name.
 You can also set Index Name to a specific value.

     3. Set Routing Key to the names of primary key columns.